alibaba/Sentinel/sentinel-cluster/sentinel-cluster-server-envoy-rls/README.md

 This module provides the [Envoy rate limiting gRPC service](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_features/global_rate_limiting#arch-overview-rate-limit) implementation with Sentinel token server.

+The token server has supported both Envoy RLS v2 and v3 API.
+Since Envoy 1.18.0, v2 API support has been removed.

 > Note: the gRPC stub classes for Envoy RLS service is generated via `protobuf-maven-plugin` during the `compile` goal.
 > The generated classes is located in the directory: `target/generated-sources/protobuf`.